 Editor’s note: FFS the support of batched requests , e.g. “Furthermore, the MSN Client MAY batch several requests together when sending them to the MSN Server to optimize transfer over the air.”

 When issuing a request on MSN-1 towards MSN Server, the MSN Client SHALL support authentication according to one of the procedures defined in section 10.2.
+The MSN Client MAY further specify cache control directives and/or cache validators in the request.

 Requests on MSN-1 SHALL follow the rules defined in section 7.1.

-Handling responses from MSN Server
+Handling responses & notifications from MSN Server

-When receiving responses from MSN Server that correspond to requests for information, the MSN Client SHALL cache the retrieved information locally with the following clarifications:
+When receiving responses from MSN Server that correspond to requests for information over MSN-1, or when receiving notifications from MSN Servers over MSN-5, the MSN Client SHALL update the local cache for each information received according to the following procedures, subject to the mechanisms defined in [RFC2616] section 13:

-when the information relates to a deleted action, that action is deleted from the local cache;
+when the received information refers to an information (e.g. activity, person) not yet in the local cache, insert it into the local cache;

+when the received information refers to an information already existing in the local cache, update it in the local cache with the newly received information;

-when the information relates to an updated action, that action is updated in the local cache so that its new version becomes available to local device applications
+when the received information refers to the deletion of an information already existing in the local cache, delete it from the local cache.

-This procedure ensures that the cache contains the latest updated information to be provided to MSN Enabled Device Applications.

-Editor’s note: FFS the need/definition of policies to manage cached information (e.g. duration of validity).

 The MSN Client SHALL further forward the retrieved information to the requesting application(s) on the device.
 Depending on the conditions when the related requests were sent (e.g. requests were queued due to absence of connectivity), a single response may correspond to requests from multiple applications.

 Handling requests from MSN Enabled Device Applications